Where the next dollar goes.

 For most of the year, the financial question is how much can I save?
 Once an emergency fund is sized, a match is captured, and a monthly contribution is on automation, that question is answered.
 What remains is the next layer: between the 401(k), the Roth IRA, the HSA, the brokerage, the 529, and any leftover debt — where does the next dollar go?

-Your next dollar goes to the lowest unfunded step.
+Your next dollar goes to the first thing you haven’t funded yet.
 After any major life change, walk the list again from the top.

 Five buckets, in order.